quic-weijshen/qrb_ros_samples/robotics/simulation_follow_me/README.md

 > [!IMPORTANT]
 > **PREREQUISITES**: The following steps need to be run on **Qualcomm Ubuntu** and **ROS Jazzy**.<br>
-> For Qualcomm Linux, please check out the [Qualcomm Intelligent Robotics Product SDK](https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-265/introduction_1.html?vproduct=1601111740013072&version=1.4&facet=Qualcomm%20Intelligent%20Robotics%20Product%20(QIRP)%20SDK) documents.
+> For Qualcomm Linux, please check out the [Qualcomm Intelligent Robotics Product SDK](https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-265/introduction_1.html?vproduct=1601111740013072&version=1.4&facet=Qualcomm%20Intelligent%20Robotics%20Product%20(QIRP)%20SDK) documents to prepare  complete the device.

 ## 🚀 Usage

 <details>
   <summary>Usage details</summary>

-### Prerequisites

-- Please refer to [Settings](https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-265/download-the-prebuilt-robotics-image_3_1.html?vproduct=1601111740013072&version=1.4&facet=Qualcomm Intelligent Robotics Product (QIRP) SDK) to complete the device and host setup.

 ### Simulation Env Setup

 - Please refer to the `Quick Start` of [QRB ROS Simulation](https://github.com/qualcomm-qrb-ros/qrb_ros_simulation) to launch `QRB Robot Base AMR` on host.
 Ensure that the device and the host are on the same local network and can communicate with each other via ROS communication.